Kongs (Donkey Kong) | Allies | Villains | Kremling Krew, Tiki Tak Tribe, Snowmads)

 - Adaptational Wimp: In Michael Teitelbaum's Donkey Kong Country chapter book trilogy, K. Rool is a total coward who flees as soon as he loses the advantage and never ever tries to put a fight.

-- Adipose Rex: He is clearly fat.
+- Adipose Rex: Ruler of the Kremlings, and is clearly fat.

 - Arch-Enemy: To Donkey Kong and the rest of the Kong clan.